 The last 7 organization ideas are for various items you can find anywhere in your home.
-Things like pictures, cards, shoes, and change.
+Things like pictures, cards, shoes, change, and even the coat closet!

 Add hole punches and binder rings and voila!
 Or if you don’t have binder rings, just add a string, ribbon, or yarn!